Tākaka: History

 The area has long had Māori settlement.
 An early nation is Ngāti Tumatakōkiri, then Ngāti Apa and today the iwi are known as Manawhenua ki Mohua Ngāti Tama, Ngāti Rarua and Te Āti Awa, these nations (iwi) migrating from the North Island in the 1820s.

 The name of the town may derive from Taha'a island in the Society Islands in French Polynesia.
 A local myth about a taniwha in the nearby Parapara River is similar to one told about the Parapara strait, which separates Taha'a from Motue'a island.

 From 1853 to 1876, Tākaka was administered as part of the Nelson Province.
 Sawmilling was an important business for Tākaka in the 1870s.
 The Takaka tramway was built in 1880.
 Prior to that time timber was transported to the port by teams of bullocks which would often leave the main street of Tākaka looking like a rutted bog.
 After flooding in 1904 did significant damage to the tramway, it was sold in 1905 and the locomotive, rolling stock and rails were shipped to Onehunga by sea.

 Tākaka contributed soldiers to the Boer War, the First World War and the Second World War with 1, 44 and 25 respectively dying in each conflict.

 Onetahua Kokiri Marae (Manawhenua ki Mohua) in Pohara Valley was established in 1986, used a re-purposed school in 1992 and in 2001 a meeting house named Te Ao Marama was opened.
 The name comes from the name for Farewell Spit.
 Te Ātiawa te Waka a Māui state that "Onetahua connects ancestrally to the waka Tokomaru, the maunga Parapara and the awa Waikoropupu".

 In June 2005, much of the town was temporarily evacuated after fire swept through Tākaka's biggest industrial complex, a dairy factory.
 There were fears that volatile chemicals stored at the plant might explode, leading to the release of poisonous gases, which later proved to be unfounded.
+The factory was restored later that year.

 In July 2020, the name of the town was officially gazetted as Tākaka by the New Zealand Geographic Board.